steven-michaud/HookCase/examples-secinit.md

 # secinit subsystem

-As mentioned earlier, this example won't work unless you disable system integrity protection (SIP) altogether (`csrutil disable`), or at least disable "filesystem protection" (`csrutil enable --without kext --without fs`).
-On macOS 10.15 (Catalina) you also need to remount the partition that contains system files with read-write permissions (`sudo mount -uw /`).
-As also mentioned earlier, this example doesn't work at all on macOS 11 (Big Sur) and up.

 The "secinit subsystem" (if we may call it that) has two parts:

   * `/usr/libexec/secinitd` -- a system daemon that (according to its